Foundations of Business (9515.2)

 2. UC graduates are global citizens - communicate effectively in diverse cultural and social settings

-Please note this is a Winter Semester course that is a full credit course conducted over a 7 week period.
+Please note this is a Summer Semester course that is a full credit course conducted over a 7-week period.

 PrerequisitesMust have passed 3 credit points.